 Now a self-dubbed "personal historian archiving family memories," Nash's goal is "to show future generations how vast, beautiful, and diverse love can be.
 Many kids grow up imagining what their wedding could be like, but I never did.
 I never saw a wedding like the one I wanted.
 Every time I deliver a gallery, I think about the future generations of kids who will grow up seeing LGBTQ couples fully in love and happy.
 In my photos, I hope that kids can see a potential future for themselves."

 Ever since kindergarten, Daniel Colonel knew he wanted to be a pastry chef.
-He graduated from The Culinary Institute of America in 2014 and worked for various cake designers prior to the pandemic.
+He graduated from The Culinary Institute of America in 2014 and worked for various cake designers.
 Now the owner of Daniel Colonel's Cakes in New York City, he laughs, "I guess you can say that I am living the dream!"

 "I love creating flavors that are fun and nostalgic," he shares of his work.
 "Getting to know the couple and their love story is my favorite part of the process and I love making something beautiful, delicious, and something that is very personal to them.
 Knowing that the top tier is saved for their anniversary, it's extra important to make the cake special.
 It is a way of reliving the wedding all over again!"